Back to All Guides

 When to double down in blackjack?

-You should always double down when your hand total is 11.
-In this situation, you have the maximum advantage over the house because the odds of getting a total of 21 or close to it are high.
-At the same time, it is impossible for you to bust on your next draw.
 There are some scenarios when you should double down on a hand total of 10.
 That’s unless the dealer is showing a 10 or an Ace, which increases the likelihood of him getting a natural 21.
 The basic blackjack strategy also suggests doubling down on 9 if the dealer’s up card is between 3 and 9.

 When to split in blackjack?